Looking for a truly epic road trip? Then consider a Great Lakes Shoreline Tour, an adventure and challenge that is made for the RVer!

 Our Great Lakes Shoreline Tour ebook is meant for you to travel at your own pace.
-You can follow our route our pick a lake and do it over the course of a couple of weeks, or summer, or in bits and chunks as you can.
+You can follow our route or pick a lake and do it over the course of a couple of weeks, or summer, or in bits and chunks as you can.

 We have links and resources on the various points of interest, the towns and villages you'll pass through, and even our suggested campgrounds.

 You can't go wrong no matter where you decide to start.
-Like this most recent trip we took to Lake Huron.
+Like this recent trip we took to Lake Huron.

 Traveling Lake Huron on a Great Lakes Shoreline Tour

-For our most recent Great Lakes Shoreline Tour adventure on Lake Huron, we started on US-23, part of the Sunrise Side Lake Huron Circle Tour.
+For our recent Great Lakes Shoreline Tour adventure on Lake Huron, we started on US-23, part of the Sunrise Side Lake Huron Circle Tour.

-Along the way we spent a lot of time hiking, hanging out on the shoreline, doing a wildflower nature hike, checking out historic lighthouses and shopping and eating in the shoreline towns and harbor communities we passed through.
+Along the way we spent a lot of time hiking, hanging out on the shoreline, doing a wildflower nature hike, checking out historic lighthouses, and shopping and eating in the shoreline towns and harbor communities we passed through.

 In Port Sanilac, we even attended a Sixties Musical salute.

-Among the way, we ate walleye that was caught just hours before from the lake, picked fresh strawberries, and learned about the lumbering history of the area.
+Along the way, we ate walleye that was caught just hours before from the lake, picked fresh strawberries, and learned about the lumbering history of the area.

 The trip took five days.
 We covered just 130 miles.